SachinGouda/intelligent_course_recommender/DESIGN_NOTE.md

 ### Key Components

 - **User Profile Input:** Sidebar form captures background, interests, goals, and skills.
-- **Course Recommendation Engine:** Uses a static dataset (`courses.json`) of 30–50 online courses, each with title, provider, description, skill level, and tags.
+-- **Course Recommendation Engine:** Uses a static dataset (`courses.json`) of 30–50 online courses, each with title, provider, description, skill level, and tags.
 User profile and course descriptions are encoded using either OpenAI Embeddings (`text-embedding-ada-002`) or SentenceTransformers.
-Top courses are recommended based on embedding similarity and tag preferences.
+Top courses are recommended using three modes:
+	- **Semantic (Embedding-based) Search:** Ranks courses by embedding similarity and tag preferences.
+	- **Keyword Search:** Ranks courses by keyword and tag matches in title, description, and tags.
+	- **Hybrid Search:** Combines both semantic and keyword scores for more robust recommendations.
 - **Feedback Learning Loop:** Users can like/dislike courses.
 The system adapts recommendations using vector-based adjustment and tag preference modeling.
 Feedback is stored persistently in `feedback_store.json` for session-to-session learning.
 - **Learning Path Q&A Agent:** Users can ask questions about learning paths and career advice.
 Answers are generated using either OpenAI GPT-4o (prompt engineering + context) or a local rule-based fallback.
 Retrieval from a curated knowledge base (`kb.md`) ensures factual and context-aware responses.

 ### GenAI Techniques

-- **Embedding-Based Search:** User profile and course descriptions are converted to embeddings for semantic similarity search using OpenAI `text-embedding-ada-002` or SentenceTransformers.
+-- **Embedding-Based Search:** User profile and course descriptions are converted to embeddings for semantic similarity search using OpenAI `text-embedding-ada-002` or SentenceTransformers.
+-- **Keyword Search:** Uses keyword and tag matching for fast, interpretable recommendations.
+-- **Hybrid Search:** Combines semantic and keyword-based scores for improved personalization and robustness.
-- **Retrieval-Augmented Generation (RAG):** For Q&A, relevant knowledge base chunks are retrieved and used as context for LLM (OpenAI GPT-4o) or rule-based answers.
+-- **Retrieval-Augmented Generation (RAG):** For Q&A, relevant knowledge base chunks are retrieved and used as context for LLM (OpenAI GPT-4o) or rule-based answers.

 ### Feedback Loop